David-The-CS-Student/Java-Text-Based-RPG/README.md

 --Review Questions---
 How is the project's code readability?
+Explain.
 How is the OOP of the project?
+Explain.
 How is the codebase consistency like naming convention and class structure etc?
+Explain.
 Is the codebase modular?
+Meaning is the codebase easy to manage and update independently?
+Explain.
 Is the codebase extensible?
+Explain.
 How is the project's maintainability?
+Explain.

 Is there anything I could improve upon?
 What are my programming strength and weakness?